AdbC99/email-services/README.md

 # Email-Services
-API providing email send email to a provider with failure handling
+API providing the abilithy send email to a provider, if that provider fails then it will fall back to another provider

 ## Demo
 The endpoints are documented on swagger page at: